The near-critical planar FK-Ising model: Introduction

-Namely, \cite{\DPSL} proves the following {\bf dynamical stability} result about symmetric dynamical percolation (needed to establish that dynamical percolation has a scaling limit that is a Markov process describing the changes of the macroscopic connectivity structure): as long as $L^2\alpha_4(L) \Delta t = O(1)$, in order to describe the macroscopic structure of $\omega_{\Delta t}$, it is enough to know the macroscopic structure of $\omega_0$ and to follow the flips experienced by all initial macroscopic pivotals.
+The proof in \cite{\KestenScaling} employs Russo's influence formula and differential inequalities.
+There is a related but more geometric approach in \cite{\DPSL}, which relies much less on the independence in percolation, hence will be crucial in understanding the case of FK-percolation.
+Namely, \cite{\DPSL} proves the following {\bf dynamical stability} result about symmetric dynamical percolation: as long as $L^2\alpha_4(L) \Delta t = O(1)$, in order to describe the macroscopic structure of $\omega_{\Delta t}$, it is enough to know the macroscopic structure of $\omega_0$ and to follow the flips experienced by all initial macroscopic pivotals.
 In other words, there are no cascades of information from small to much larger scales, i.e., edges initially pivotal only on a ``mesoscopic'' scale are unlikely to have a macroscopic impact in the dynamics within the given time frame.
 This is proved using induction, with a careful summation over all possible ways in which ``smaller'' pivotals can make a big difference.
-For this summation argument, it is of course essential (and this will be important later) that edges are switching independently from each other.
-Now, the same argument applies to the asymmetric dynamics, and gives the near-critical stability that we stated above: in order to change the macroscopic connectivity structure, initial macroscopic pivotals need to be flipped.
+Now, the same argument applies to the asymmetric dynamics (the monotone coupling), and gives the near-critical stability that we stated above: in order to change the macroscopic connectivity structure, initial macroscopic pivotals need to be flipped.

-Summarizing, the scale at which the critical regime becomes the supercritical regime is given by $L^2\alpha_4(L) \Delta p\asymp 1$.
-The same reasoning can be applied to the subcritical regime.
-In particular, the correlation length is given (up to constants) by Kesten's relation